The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE

 \subsubsection{Gaussian}

-The behaviour seen in the correlated fluxes (i.e. the zero-crossing, see Sect.~\ref{sec:results}) hints at a more spatially confined asymmetric component.
-For this, we choose an off-centre Gaussian whose complex correlated flux \citep[given by][]{bergerIntroductionVisibilityModeling2007} we multiply with a source function $B_\nu(T(\rho))$, a scale factor $f$, and the emissivity $\epsilon_\nu$:
+The correlated-flux behaviour (i.e. the zero-crossing; see Sect.~\ref{sec:results}) suggests a more spatially confined asymmetric component.
+We therefore chose an off-centre Gaussian whose complex correlated flux \citep[given by][]{Berger2007} we multiply by a source function $B_\nu(T(\rho))$, a scale factor $f$, and the emissivity $\epsilon_\nu$ as follows:

-Here, the temperature is computed via Eq.~\eqref{eq:tempPowerLaw}, the power-law of the accompanying disc component(s) $T(r)$ at the position $\rho$ of the Gaussian.
-The size of the Gaussian is given by the \ac{fwhm} $a$.
-The emissivity is identical to that from Eq.~\eqref{eq:emissivity} with the difference that $\Sigma$ is a direct fit parameter and not derived from a power-law.
+Here, the temperature is computed via Eq.~\eqref{eq:tempPowerLaw}, using the power law of the accompanying disc component(s) $T(r)$ at Gaussian position $\rho$.
+The Gaussian size is given by the \ac{fwhm} $a$.
+The emissivity follows Eq.~\eqref{eq:emissivity}, except that $\Sigma$ is a fit parameter rather than a power-law derivation.